 Haiti, officially known as the Republic of Haiti, was the first state within the Caribbean to have gained independence.
 It was a Spanish colony after Christopher Columbus arrived on Hispaniola in 1492.
-Hayti, the Indian name for Haiti, means “land of the mountains,” and the country is located in the western one-third of the Hispaniola island.
-Common agriculture includes coffee, mangoes, rice, cocoa, and wood, while popular industries are textiles, cement, sugar refining, and flour milling.
+By the end of the 17th century, Spain had ceded control of the western part of the island to the French.
+Hayti, the Indigenous Taíno name for Haiti, means “land of the mountains,” and the country is located in the western one-third of the Hispaniola island.
+Common agriculture includes coffee, mangos, rice, cocoa, and wood, while popular industries are textiles, cement, sugar refining, and flour milling.
 Copper, gold, marble, and hydropower are among the natural resources within the nation.

 As of 2015, the population of Haiti was more than 10.7 million, while Haiti’s capital, Port-au-Prince, had a population of 2.44 million as of 2015, according to the World Bank.
 French and Creole are both the official languages of Haiti.
 The official religion is Roman Catholic, and other religions that are also practiced include Protestant and Voodoo.
 The national symbols of Haiti are the Hispaniolan trogon, which is a type of bird, and the hibiscus flower, and the country’s colors are blue and red.